whitneyburton/portfolios/students/1606-back/brian-heim/20160929-brian-heim-m2.markdown

 * Working with Jesse on his project has been a great experience, His major strengths are regarding his hard skills and ability to explain his thought process.
 He is a master of his tools and is adept with shortcuts and workflow.
 He is a strong communicator and is able to explain the reasons behind every coding decision.
 I learned alot about TDD form him on this project.
 I considered myself solid with TDD, but Jesse is an expert, and emphasized encapsulation and helper methods.
 It was really nice working with someone who was able to advance my own skill in this area.

 * The constructive advice I would give Jesse would be to be mindful about managing stress regarding project deadlines.
-In particular, for him to not compare his progress or understanding to others.
+He never let it get in the way of the project, but could become distracted at times when overhearing other groups discuss how far along they were on the project.
 If he can accomplish this, he will be unstoppable.

 ### Being a Community Member